dynamsoft-docs/document-normalizer-docs/programming/ios/api-reference/camera-enhancer/protocol-dcecamerastatelistener.md

 # DCECameraStateListener

-The interface to handle callback when camera state changes.
+The protocol to handle callback when camera state changes.

 ```objc
 @protocol DCECameraStateListener <NSObject>